 The struggle for life at the origin of human physiological characteristics is substituted for a struggle between groups that accounts for the transformation of the issues involved in selection in man.
 Evolution has made man a naturally social being.
 History is his environment.
-The intelligent adaptation of individuals to their social environment, cooperation, has directed the selection of useful inherited factors, precisely those which have contributed to increasing learning ability and reducing behavioural inheritance - the instincts.
+The intelligent adaptation of individuals to their social environment, cooperation, has directed the selection of useful inherited factors, precisely those which have contributed to increasing learning ability and reducing behavioural inheritance, that is the instincts.
 Through the principle of organic selection, Baldwin explains how the illusion of a genetic transmission of acquired characteristics is created by natural selection itself.
-The latter does not operate solely on the basis of chance mutations, but on a combination of transmitted and acquired characteristics.
-This is why acquired characteristics influence the process of selection and thus the direction of evolution.
+The latter does not operate solely on the basis of chance mutations, but on a combination of acquired characteristics.
+This transmitted and is why acquired characteristics influence the process of selection and thus the direction of evolution.
 Individuals who present efficient combinations of innate characteristics and acquired dispositions survive.

-The principle of organic selection accounts for the fact that the psychological ('mental') unit is what he calls the 'socius': an individual who is 'adapted' to the creation of 'fruitful' relations with others.
+The principle of organic selection accounts for the fact that the psychological ("mental") unit is what he calls the "socius"; an individual who is "adapted" to the creation of "fruitful" relations with others.
 This unit is assumed to work for the survival of the group in the competition between groups.
-In order to stimulate social progress, it was a matter of cultivating the founding mental attitude, which brings the individual into cooperation with his fellows (Baldwin, 1909: 29, 43-44).
-Learning capacity is, in the course of cooperation between individuals, substituted for instincts, opposing to Spencerian man the real activity of man progressing in evolutionary terms.
-But the plasticity of the mind remains a congenital characteristic, independent of the cultural transmissions that are the malleable substitutes for instincts, the vectors of conformity.
-We should note that the Baldwinian explanation of the evolution of the higher human faculties is of limited scientific relevance because it becomes null and void once death or the absence of descent no longer controls the processes of human biological improvement, though Baldwin was sufficiently well aware of this to be a partisan of eugenics, through the sterilization of individuals with criminal tendencies, for example.
+In order to stimulate social progress it was a matter of cultivating the founding mental attitude, which brings the individual into cooperation with his fellows.
+(Baldwin, 1909: 29, 43-4) Learning capacity comes in the course of cooperation between individuals of the same group, is substituted for instincts, opposing to Spencerian man the real activity of man progressing in evolutionary terms.
+But the plasticity of the mind is not at all a congenital characteristic, independent of the cultural transmissions that are the malleable substitutes for instincts, the vectors of conformity.
+We should note that the Baldwinian explanation of the evolution of the higher human faculties is of limited scientific relevance because it becomes null and void once death or the absence of descent no longer control the processes of human biological improvement, though Baldwin was sufficiently well aware of this to be a partisan of eugenics, through the sterilisation of individuals with criminal tendencies for example.
 This limitation, if it should have given the scientist pause for thought, clearly had not discouraged the social prophet.